linresearchgroup/RRCGAN_Molecules_Ehl/README.md

 # Installation Guide:
 The only challenge for running the model is to set up the Tensorflow-gpu.
 One should install specific version of Tensorflow and Nvidia drivers to make it work.
 The necessary packages and the built conda environment used is mentioned in `environment.yml`.
 Installing the whole packages and running Tensorflow-gpu may take 30-60 minutes.
+The following NVIDIA software are required for GPU support.
+    • NVIDIA GPU drivers version 450.80.02 or higher.
+    • CUDA® Toolkit 11.8.
+    • cuDNN SDK 8.6.0.
+For installation, one needs to install the packages in the order.
+So, Nvidial GPU needs to be installed first.
+More information can be found in Tensorflow website (https://www.tensorflow.org/install/pip)
+We also motivates a reader to visit (https://stackoverflow.com/questions/50622525/which-tensorflow-and-cuda-version-combinations-are-compatible) to read more details for installing the versions for Tensorflow-gpu.

 We primarily used Lewis Cluster from University of Missouri-Columbia for running the code.
 The following is the information of a PC that was tested for running the Tensorflow on GPU.
 -GPU Nvidia RTX 2080 Super, Cuda version: 10.1, cuDNN: 7.6, Tensorflow: 2.11.0